gageminamoto/gageminamoto.github.io/essays/biography.md

   - Biography
 ---

 Gage is a student graphic designer based in Honolulu, Hawaii.
 With 7+ years of experience in print and digital design.
-He's currently studying Management Information Systems at the University of Hawaiʻi at Mānoa, excited to study web design and typography.
-Gage is working on personal/volunteer projects exploring Esports design and poster design.
+He's currently studying Management Information Systems at the University of Hawaiʻi at Mānoa, excited to learn web design and typography.
+Additionally, Gage is working on personal/volunteer projects exploring Esports and poster design.
 After college, Gage hopes to work for a company in the Esports industry.
 <br>
 When he's not out in class, he's out at the skatepark, at the beach, designing in a coffee shop, taking portraits or out with friends.
 <br>